Fakerallen/thingpark-iot-flow-js-driver/README.md

 - `description`: This field must be unique.
 - `points`: This field can be used in the `uplink` example if there is some values in the field `data` must be extracted as points.

+### Json Schemas

+The following section describes the Json Schema of the decoded payloads of the driver.

+As the output data from the decoding payload process is not predictable, it is better to declare Json schemas that defines the structure of this output to ease the use of driver after decoding.

+The Json schemas of uplink and downlink payloads must be declared directly in the driver package and especially in a directory `/json-schemas`.
+Two Json schemas can be declared following the pattern : `uplink.schema.json` for uplink data, and `downlink.schema.json` for downlink data if supported.

+An `*.schema.json` file contains a generic json schema for all types of payload decoded by this driver of several uplink/downlink examples.
+You can find an example of this file in the driver example [here](examples/simple-driver/json-schemas)

 ## Packaging